 While HVAC often requires physical exertion, it can still be a fulfilling career.
 As a technician you’ll need to be able to:

-- Work in awkward settings, including tight or dusty spaces.
+- Work in unpleasant settings, including tight or messy spaces.

-- Work evenings, weekends and overtime throughout peak demand.
+- Work evenings, weekends and overtime during peak demand.

-One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
-It requires a specific skill set, specialized education and continuous recertification.
+A common misconception about learning HVAC is that it’s a blue-collar career.
+In reality, you need an extensive skill set, specialized education and periodic recertification.

-It’s a smart career if you would like to:
+It’s an excellent first career if you prefer to:

 - Avoid large amounts of student debt.